n., plural: eukaryotes

 Definition: an organism with a nucleus and other membrane-bound organelles inside the cell(s)

 The cell of a eukaryote has several membrane-bound structures dispersed in the cytoplasm.
 They are called organelles.
 Organelles typically found inside a eukaryotic cell are the nucleus, endoplasmic reticulum, Golgi apparatus, mitochondrion, and plastid.
 Other cytoplasmic structures are cytoskeleton, inclusions, and biomolecules.
-These subcellular structures have their distinct functions and involved in various metabolic activities that regulate homeostasis.
+These subcellular structures have their distinct functions and are involved in various metabolic activities that regulate cell biology and homeostasis.

 Some eukaryotes are single-celled.
 The cell is an entire organism capable of performing all the fundamental functions (e.g. ingestion, respiration, excretion, osmoregulation, homeostasis, etc.) that different systems do in a multicellular organism.
 These single-celled organisms are exemplified by protists.